james-mushahwar/james-mushahwar/README.md

 I am 28 years old and love to explore new possibilities with software development.
 I have been programming for almost 10 years.
 I started relatively late and studied Computer Science, with a focus on Systems programming at University of Glasgow.
 I graduated with a 1st class degree.
 I then worked or a short time after university before wanting to branch my skills into game development. <br>
 <br>
 I then graduated from Abertay University with a merit masters degree in Professional Game Development.
-Since 2022 after graduating, I have been working at a small studio, working in UE 4.27.
+Since 2021, after graduating, I have been working at a small studio, using UE 4.27.
 Throughout my game development journey I have always had a project that I have been working towards in my own time.
+These projects have predominantly used Unity, so I am well-versed in swapping between both Unity and UE.
 Exploring new ideas and learning are some of the ways I like to spend my precious free time.

 *   🌍  I'm based in Scotland
 *   🖥️  See my portfolio at [James Mushahwar](http://jamesmushahwar.wixsite.com/mysite)